Cumberland Land Conservancy - Marsdenia

-The property protects Critically Endangered Cumberland Shale Hills Woodlands and supports a healthy population of Marsdenia viridiflora subsp. viridiflora, a rare population listed as an endangered under the NSW Biodiversity Conservation Act 2016.
+The property protects Critically Endangered Cumberland Shale Plains Woodland and supports a healthy population of Marsdenia viridiflora subsp. viridiflora, a rare population listed as an endangered under the NSW Biodiversity Conservation Act 2016.

-The property is located within the BirdLife Australia's Richmond Woodlands Key Biodiversity Area which protects the critically endangered Regent Honeyeater and Critically Endangered ClimateWatch species, Swift Parrot.
+The property is located within BirdLife Australia's Richmond Woodlands Key Biodiversity Area which protects the Critically Endangered Regent Honeyeater and Critically Endangered ClimateWatch species, Swift Parrot.

 ClimateWatch indicator species, Black-anther Flax-lily at 'Marsdenia'.
 Source: Earthwatch | Nadiah Roslan